 Tip from the Pros: To get the best prices and selection of Medigap policies, make sure to purchase a policy during your six-month initial enrollment period.
 This six-month enrollment period begins the month of your 65th birthday.

-In the U.S., nearly 6 in 10 people are worried about how they would pay for the medical expenses associated with a major accident or illness.4 A Medigap policy from Americo gives older adults the peace of mind and security that their out-of-pocket medical expenses are reduced.
-Though Americo has limited plan options compared to providers we've reviewed, like Colonial Penn and other major companies, they make up for it with their low premiums and generous household discount.
-If you're hunting for a good deal, we think getting a quote for an Americo Medigap policy in your area is worth the time.
+In the U.S., nearly 6 in 10 people are worried about how they would pay for the medical expenses associated with a major accident or illness.3 A Medigap policy from Americo gives older adults the peace of mind and security that their out-of-pocket medical expenses are reduced.
+Though Americo has limited plan options compared to providers we’ve reviewed, like Colonial Penn and lacks an online application process, they make up for it with their low premiums and generous household discount.
+If you’re hunting for a good deal, we think getting a quote for an Americo Medigap policy in your area is worth the time.

 Your monthly premium is dependent on your location, age, and gender.
 Rates can be lower than $100 a month, or they can be over $200 a month based on your specific circumstance.